strimzi/strimzi.github.io/_posts/2024-10-24-autorebalancing-on-scaling.md

 * run a rebalancing, then scale the cluster down.

 What if it could be possible to automate such a process?
-What about having the Strimzi operator running a rebalance right after the scale up operation, or right before the attempt of scaling down the cluster?
+What about having the Cluster Operator running a rebalance right after a scale up operation, or right before scaling down the cluster?
 The new Strimzi 0.44.0 release brings to you the new auto-rebalancing on cluster scaling feature!

 ### The auto-rebalancing on scaling feature to the rescue!

-Enabling the auto-rebalancing is totally configurable through the new `autoRebalance` property within the `cruiseControl` section in the `Kafka` custom resource.
+Enabling auto-rebalancing is totally configurable through the new `autoRebalance` property within the `cruiseControl` section in the `Kafka` custom resource.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2